Sonata165/sonata165.github.io/index.md

 <div>
   <p>
-  Moreover, I am a professional-level violinist and guitarist.
+  Moreover, I am a professional-level violinist and a self-taught guitarist.
 Please visit the "<a href="/musician">As Musician</a>" page to explore my music portfolio.
 I feel incredibly fortunate to have discovered my passion for music and to have the opportunity to work and conduct research in a music-related field.
 My love for music energizes and motivates me to continually grow and excel in this area.
   </p>
 </div>